socketsupply/tonic-docs/src/markdown/guides/props.md

 ### Updating properties

-There is no evidence that Virtual DOMs improve performance accross a broad set of use cases, but it's certain that they greatly increase complexity.
+There is no evidence that Virtual DOMs improve performance across a broad set of use cases, but it's certain that they greatly increase complexity.
 Tonic doesn't use them.
 Instead, we recommend `incremental updates`.
 Simply put, you re-render a component when you think the time is right.
 The rule of thumb is to only re-render